communityinclusion/communityinclusion.org/src/pages/news/2022-08-22-ICIs-Think-College-recognized-by-National-Down-Syndrome-Congress.md

 ICI's Think College has a long history of developing, expanding, and improving inclusive postsecondary education programs for students with intellectual disability.
 Think College supports evidence-based and student-centered research and practice by generating and sharing knowledge, guiding institutional change, informing public policy, and engaging with students, professionals and families.

 [Learn more about Think College at the ICI](https://thinkcollege.net/).

+*The Institute for Community Inclusion (ICI) promotes the inclusion of people with disabilities in their communities through training, consultation, clinical and employment services, and research.
+ICI is a University Center for Excellence in Developmental Disabilities based at the University of Massachusetts Boston and Boston Children's Hospital.*